The Simple Reason Bluebirds Won’t Use Your Bluebird House

 European starlings present another challenge.
 While their bodies are too large for properly sized bluebird house entrance holes (1.5 inches is ideal), they can sometimes enlarge openings or claim boxes with incorrectly sized holes.
 Tree swallows and house wrens also compete for the same nesting real estate, though these native species are less problematic than invasive house sparrows.

 The key issue is timing and vigilance.
 If competitors claim your box before bluebirds arrive or begin their nesting season, the bluebirds will simply move on.
 They won’t fight for territory the way house sparrows will.
 This means an unmonitored nest box can actually work against you, providing prime real estate for species you’re not trying to attract.
+Switching to a sparrow-resistant bluebird house with a proper 1-1/2 inch entrance hole is the single most effective step you can take.

 Placement and Design Mistakes That Turn Bluebirds Off